ameliarahman/ameliarahman.github.io/_posts/2024-11-22-Indexing-Postgres.md

 From the result below, we can check that the database decides to use Sequential Scan for all queries since the table has no index at all:
 ![](../assets/img/indexing/single_index_result_0.png)

-Now, let's try to create various index for the column and see the difference:
+Now, let's try to create various indexes for the column and see the difference:

 ## Single Indexing
 A single index is the index that is created on one specific column of a table.